Privacy of distributed optimality schemes in power networks: Problem Formulation

 In system \eqref{eq1}, variable $\omega_{j} $ represents the deviation of the frequency at bus $j$ from its nominal value, namely 50 Hz (or 60 Hz).
 Variable $p^M_{k,j}$ represents the mechanical power injection associated with the $k$th generation unit at bus $j$.
 Moreover, $d^c_{k,j}$ denotes the demand associated with the $k$th controllable load at bus $j$. $\mathcal{N}^G_j$ and $\mathcal{N}^L_j$ represent the sets of generation units and controllable loads, which are jointly referred to as active elements or active units, at bus $j$ respectively.
 Each of these units are associated with a privacy-seeking user or entity.
 The set of active units at bus $j$ is given by $\mathcal{N}_j = \mathcal{N}^G_j \cup \mathcal{N}^L_j$.
 The variable $p^L_{k,j}$ represents the uncontrollable demand associated with the $k$th active unit at bus $j$.
 Furthermore, the time-dependent variables $\eta_{ij} $ and $p_{ij}$ represent, respectively, the power angle difference and the power transmitted from bus ${i}$ to bus ${j}$.
 The quantities $B_{ij}$ represent the line susceptances between buses $i$ and $j$.
 Finally, the positive constants $D_{j}$ and $M_j$ represent the generation damping and inertia at bus $j$ respectively.
 The generation and consumption will be jointly referred to as prosumption.

 \begin{Remark} An alternative, but equivalent, representation of \eqref{eq1} could include a single variable at each bus representing the aggregation of uncontrollable demand.
 We opted to associate uncontrollable loads with active units to facilitate the study of their privacy properties.
 The benefits of this representation are evident in Sections \ref{III} and \ref{IV}.
-Note that when no uncontrollable load is associated with some generation or controllable demand unit, then $p^L_{k,j} = 0$. \ka{In addition, note that the results presented in this paper can be extended to the case where uncontrollable loads are not associated with prosumption units.} \end{Remark}
+Note that when no uncontrollable load is associated with some generation or controllable demand unit, then $p^L_{k,j} = 0$. \end{Remark}